twilio/twilio-voice-react-native/docs/getting-started-android-kotlin.md

 The following lifecycle methods need to be hooked:
   - `onCreate`
   - `onTerminate`

+React Native templates from 0.71+ generate `MainApplication` around `DefaultReactNativeHost` and no longer initialize Flipper.
+Whichever shape your generated `MainApplication` uses, the two calls above (`onCreate` and `onTerminate` on the `VoiceApplicationProxy` member) are what the SDK requires; leave the rest of `MainApplication` as your template generated it.
+For a complete reference, see `test/app/android/app/src/main/java/com/example/twiliovoicereactnative/MainApplication.kt` in this repository.

 ## Wrapping Up
 Once the above native code has been implemented in your application, the Twilio Voice React Native SDK is ready for usage on Android platforms.